An ‘Ode’ to social distancing

 You’ll also notice some changes to the dinning room.

-“We took some tables out, we took some chairs out, we’re trying to kind of separate, make more space, so people aren’t right on top of each other. our booths are set up so that we go every other booth,” Fritz said.
+“We took some tables out, we took some chairs out, we’re trying to kind of separate, make more space, so people aren’t right on top of each other,” Fritz said.
+“Our booths are set up so that we go every other booth.”

 Restaurants thrive on crowds…